KratikMehta/KratikMehta/README.md

 - 👋 Hi, I’m @KratikMehta
-- 👀 I’m interested in Data Science.
+- 👀 I’m interested in Data Science and Machine Learning.
-- 🌱 I’m currently learning Web Developement in Python.
+- 🌱 I’m currently studying Data Science and Business Analytics.
 - 💞️ I’m looking to collaborate on Data Science and Machine Learning Projects.
 - 📫 How to reach me - kratikmehta57@gmail.com